roboll/helmfile/docs/writing-helmfile.md

     chart: stable/{{`{{ .Release.Name }}`}}
     namespace: kube-system
     # This prevents helmfile exiting when it encounters a missing file
+    # Valid values are "Error", "Warn", "Info", "Debug".
+The default is "Error"
+    # Use "Debug" to make missing files errors invisible at the default log level(--log-level=INFO)
     missingFileHandler: Warn
     values:
     - config/{{`{{ .Release.Name }}`}}/values.yaml